 A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

-The Technical Director of the project is Dr Michael Hawkins.
-Since completing his PhD on Thomas Willis’s neurocartography of the passions in 2004 at the Centre for History of Science, Technology and Medicine at Imperial College, London, he has served as Technical Director of the Newton Project and Enlightening Science (both at the University of Sussex) and Livingstone Online at the Wellcome Trust Centre for the History of Medicine at UCL.
-In addition to his duties for the Casebooks Project, Hawkins is the Technical Director of the British Living Standards Project (Sussex), the Newton Project (Sussex) and most recently Project Manager of Windows on Genius (University of Sussex, Cambridge University Library).
+Michael Hawkins is the project’s Technical Director.
+He has worked on the project since its inception, and is responsible for all technical aspects, including the establishment of the encoding policies, the development of the search function, the design of the website and the management of digital assets.
+Since completing his PhD on Thomas Willis’s neurocartography of the passions in 2004 at the Centre for History of Science, Technology and Medicine at Imperial College, London, he has served as Technical Director of numerous digital humanities projects, including the Newton Project and Enlightening Science (both at the University of Sussex), Livingstone Online (Wellcome Trust Centre for the History of Medicine at UCL) and the British Living Standards Project (University of Sussex).
+He was also the Project Manager of Windows on Genius (University of Sussex, Cambridge University Library).
+In addition to his duties at Casebooks, he is also the Technical Director of the Darwin Correspondence Project (Cambridge University Library), the Wordsworth Project and the Cambridge Platonists Project (both at Cambridge University).

-Document last modified: 2 June 2012
+Document last modified: 1 February 2017

-Cite this as: "Staff", Casebooks Project (http://www.magicandmedicine.hps.cam.ac.uk/about-us/staff/)
+Cite this as: Casebooks Project (Staff), http://www.magicandmedicine.hps.cam.ac.uk/about-us/staff, accessed 2018-08-17.